SidneyHollingsworth/Election-Analysis/README.md

 ![Distribution of Votes by Candidate](https://github.com/SidneyHollingsworth/Election-Analysis/blob/15f0012a44986871d970cceb55bfabb6d706a115/Resources/Graph_Vote_Distribution_by_Candidate.png)

 ## Election-Audit Summary
-Might it be of interest to the Colorado Elections Commission, the `PyPoll_Challenge.py` Python script can be edited slightly and re-used for any election.
+Might it be of interest to the Colorado Elections Commission, the `PyPoll_Challenge.py` Python script can be edited slightly and re-used for any election or poll as long as a like csv with three columns is provided.
+Existing script can even handle more than three unique County or Candidate Names.

 Ways this script can be modified for future use:
-1. X
+1. Municipal proposition elections in which the Candidate column and related objects be renamed to Support for Proposition, For or Against.
-2. Y
+2. Popular candidate by county.